MarkusStefan/AirBnB/README.md

 ## Data
 Simply run `data.ipynb` to download and prepare the data for the visualization.
-The processed data will be saved in the `data/` folder.
+The downloaded dataset (from google-drive) will be processed data saved in the `data/` folder.

 ## Vizz Details